-Because you had to open up the fret slots and the saw probably bound up a lot and may have wandered, some of the slots may be a little oversize.
+IF you had to open up the fret slots and the saw probably bound up a lot and may have wandered, some of the slots may be a little oversize.
 It would be best to glue them in.

-Using a paper towel, apply Renaissance Wax lightly to the whole fretboard.
+IF YOU HAVE TO GLUE ANY FRETS IN - Using a paper towel, apply Renaissance Wax lightly to the whole fretboard, or around the frets that need to be glued.
 If you skip this step, the clean up after the next step requires a lot of scraping and sanding.
 Not fun!
 Be sure all the frets are still fully seated.